Helm Installation

 You can add annotations to Kubernetes objects on a per-application

 basis.
-The supported object types are pod Deployment
+The supported object types are pod Deployment, Service, and

 multiple annotations separated by a comma.
 For more information and use